Israel-Dev/exclusible-test/README.md

 ###### Note

-Both projects must be running at the same time.
+- Both projects must be running at the same time.
+- Secrets were sent to the repo just to simplify evaluation

 ## Stack and main libraries used